tiernano/www.geekphotographer.com/_posts/2012-08-30-samsung-and-nikon-announce-android-powered-cameras.md

   - samsung
   - wifi
 ---
+![Samsung Galaxy Camera][1]

-![Samsung Galaxy Camera][1]Ok, so last week, Nikon announced their Android powered camera, The [Coolpix S800C][2].
-It &#8220;seemed&#8221; interesting, but a couple things got me… for one, it was running Android 2.3.3, which is way too old… and 2, it's a Nikon, and I am a Canon Guy… <span style="font-family: Wingdings;">J</span>
+Ok, so last week, Nikon announced their Android powered camera, The [Coolpix S800C][2].
+It &#8220;seemed&#8221; interesting, but a couple things got me… for one, it was running Android 2.3.3, which is way too old… and 2, it's a Nikon, and I am a Canon Guy…

 ![Nikon Coolpix S800C][3]